When people ask me what I do, I say that I’m a writer, researcher, and empath. This last title often makes people ask “What?”

 For my fellow trekkies, the word “empath” has a special meaning.
 Gem, in the 1968 episode “The Empath,” was able to take other peoples’ emotions and pain into her own body and heal it for them.
 Gem is magical and does not speak, but she has excellent eyelashes and a sparkly gown.
 When I do my empathic work, I usually wear sparkling gowns, but I have a hard time with the eyelashes.
 Kidding!

 Though the sparkles are fetching, the skill of empathy isn’t magical or otherworldly.
-An empath is simply a person who knows that they read emotions.
+An empath is simply a person who knows that they read emotions and nonverbal information.

 You’re an empath, too.
 You also read emotions – we all do, because empathy is our nonverbal and preverbal language.
 We all use our empathic skills when we socialize, listen to music, work with animals and babies, appreciate art, laugh at physical comedy, and read body language.
 We also use our empathic skills when we speak and when we decipher spoken language, because we actually can’t make sense of the world if we can’t use our emotions.
 The logical, mathematical, and linguistic parts of our brains are extremely important, but without the emotions, they simply can’t work properly.
 The emotions and the intellect are a boxed set.
 Empaths know how to look inside and outside of the box!

 I once thought that my empathic skills were mystical, because if you can read and understand emotions, you can look exactly like a psychic.
 You can see the stuff people think they’re hiding, and you can become very skilled at working with people and getting down to the brass tacks of who they are.
 Through empathy, you can get to know people very deeply in a seemingly magical length of time.